Posted: Mar 24, 2021 1:17 PM

-Further directions for negative test result
+Directions for negative test result

-Negative test results will only be considered valid for 72 hours from the date of the test.
 In order for your rapid test result to be approved, please ensure your submission includes your first and last name, test date, test result, and the name of the pharmacist or test provider.

 Once your test result has expired, your QR code will change to red and you will need to provide another negative test result to return to campus.
 If you receive a positive test result, do not upload the result and you will need to follow the steps on the If You are Sick page.

 Students and staff can view the status of their proof of vaccination or proof of negative rapid test in the NAIT Alert app.

 Select View My Status from the Vaccine Verification page or the NAIT Alert home screen to access and display your NAIT vaccine QR code.

 Here is what the vaccine QR code colour means:

 Green – We have confirmed your vaccination status or for those with an accommodation, proof of a negative test result and you are eligible to attend campus.